310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 They were reaaal professionals meant for actual fights.

-Even during the kidnapping scare, they were only <em>pretending</em> to lose to us, despite seeing right through our naive plan.
+Even during the kidnapping scare, they were only <em>pretending</em> to lose to us, despite seeing right through our naïve plan.

 That’s what ABYSS was — The “bad guys” contrived just to be defeated by us.
 Their role was to be taken down.